userguy/AWS-SAA-C02-Course/12-RDS/notes.md

   - Provides benefits of RDS multi-AZ and read-replicas
 - Aurora doesn't use local storage for the compute instances.
 An Aurora cluster has a shared cluster volume.
 Provides faster provisioning.
+- Supports Cross Region Replication

+- Aurora Security

+Similar to RDS because uses same engine
+Ecnryption at Rest using KMS
+Automated Backup, Snapshot and replicas also encrypted Encryption in flight using SSL
+Possibility to autheticate using IAM token
+User Responsible for protecting the instance with security Group

 Aurora cluster functions across different availability zones.

 There is a primary instance and a number of replicas.
 The read applications from applications can use the replicas.
+6 Copies of your data across 3 AZ:
+Need 4 copies out of 6 for writes
+3 copies out of 6 for reads

 There is a shared storage of **max 64 TiB, 6 Replicas, AZs**